"The tongue can paint what the eye can't see" - Chinese proverb

 The project is articulated as a 30-hour self-administered program that will cover the following topics:

 - The United Nations 17 Sustainable Development Goals

 - Corporate Social Responsibility, Impact Investing and the Triple Bottom Line

 - The Essentials of Video-Making

 An advocacy video-pitch is a short video used to quickly convey the urgency for action towards one or more specific goals, using words, sounds and images to persuade the viewers to take action.
 Widely used for networking and fund-raising, pitching and video-pitching are learnable skills that generate confidence and empower students to change their world.

 Students who take part in Italy Pitches will:

 - Perform research using digital sources in English

 - Build a robust, persuasive argument supported by evidence

-- Understand the challenges of the nonprofit world
+- Understand the big challenges confronting the world

 - Develop a greater awareness for socially important topics